MorriganH/quik-a-nik/README.md

 - `npm install` in both the frontend and server directories.

+- Launch PostgreSQL on your computer using `psql` and log in.
+Create a new database Quiknik using `CREATE DATABASE quiknik;` command.

-- In server, create .env and copy .env.example into it.
+- In server directory, create .env and copy .env.example into it.
 Ensure `DB_USER` and `DB_PASS` are accurate for your system.
+Run `npm run db:reset` command in terminal to fill quiknik database with seed data.

-Sign up for a Stripe Developer account and paste your Stripe secret key into the `STRIPE_SECRET` string value.
+- Sign up for a Stripe Developer account and paste your Stripe secret key into the `STRIPE_SECRET` string value in .env file.

 - In frontend, create api_key.js and copy api_key.js.example into it.
 Replace `yourKey` with your Google Maps API key.

 - In frontend, create stripe_publishable.js and copy stripe_publishable.js.example into it.
 Replace `STRIPE_PUBLISHABLE` with your own Stripe Publishable Key from your Stripe Developer account.

 ### Backend